Open NowMixed

 Department of Education · Australia

-This grant supports early childhood education and care services to provide educators, teachers and directors with five hours of paid time to complete national child safety training.
-It is a demand driven grant for eligible Child Care Subsidy-approved ECEC providers across Australia.
+This grant supports early childhood education and care services to provide educators, teachers and directors with five hours of time to complete national child safety training.
+It is a demand driven grant for eligible services approved for and receiving the Child Care Subsidy.

 Deadline